Skip to main content

 • Two letters of recommendation

-There are several endowed scholarships available through USTA and students are encouraged to apply to all those that they are eligible to receive.
+There are several endowed scholarships available through USTA and students are encouraged to apply to all those for which they are eligible to receive.
+Priority is given to students who participated in National Junior Tennis and Learning organizations.

 Amount: $2,000